By Steve Roth

 Whatever the merits of these four definitions, they at least let us be clear when we ask what kind of “money” invention we’re talking about.

 Next: what do economists today mean by the “money supply”?
 Let’s assume they’re talking about a “money stock,” not a flow measure as implied by the confusing (confused?) use of the word “supply.”
 They’ll point you to monetary aggregates (M0, M2, MZM, MB or monetary base, etc.), which are all tallies of #3 money, fixed-price instruments.
-Different aggregates tally up different sets of instruments, but the general sense is clear: the money supply equals the outstanding stock of fixed-price instruments.
+Different aggregates tally up different sets of instruments, but the general sense is clear: the money “supply” equals the outstanding stock of fixed-price instruments.

 But these fixed-price instruments are a pretty small subset of the larger definition, #2 money, “how much money do you have?”
 Only ten to fifteen percent of U. S. households’ wealth/assets, for instance, consist of fixed-price instruments.
 Variable-priced instruments (bonds, equity shares, land titles, etc.) dominate this larger pool of money.
 That seems like a useful hard-line distinction when thinking about money and how it works.

 Next, “demand for money.”
 What does this mean?
 It always refers to demand for #3 money, fixed-price instruments.
 So it’s talking about portfolio preferences — how much of their portfolios do wealthholders want to hold in “cash”?
 You can get a sense of this here:

 (Note that household total assets includes the market value of all firms, because households ultimately own all equity shares, at zero or more removes.
 Firms don’t own households — not since the Civil War.
 Households don’t issue equity shares.
 So household assets/wealth is a good “telescoped” measure of total private-sector assets/wealth, the #2 money stock.)

 This “demand for money” in today’s economy is not about main-streeters needing more “cash” so they can spend and buy stuff, so driving up the “price of money” (an oxymoron, since these #3 money instruments have fixed prices; it’s their sine qua non).
 It’s easy to swap enough assets for cash, when necessary for purchases.
 It’s about the wealthholders wanting to hold a higher proportion their assets in #3 “cash.”